MrMatten/arch-monitor-config/README.md

 You need xorg, grep and awk.

-Insert
-`/path/to/script`
-in your .bashrc/.zshrc
+Insert `/path/to/script` in your .bashrc/.zshrc before running anythin X related.